Lepidotrigla kishinouyi

 Lepidotrigla kishinouyi, the devil sea robin, is a species of marine, demersal ray-finned fish from the family Triglidae, the gurnards and sea robins.
 It is found in the northwestern Pacific Ocean.

 Taxonomy

 Lepidotrigla kishinouyi was first formally described in 1911 by the American ichthyologist John Otterbein Snyder with its type locality given as Kagoshima in Japan.
 The specific name honours Kamakichi Kishinouye, who was head of the Imperial Fisheries Bureau of Japan.

 Description

-Lepidotrigla kishinouyi has 8 or 9 spines in its first dorsal fin and both the second dorsal fin and the anal fin] have from 14-16 soft rays while there are 14 soft rays on the pectoral fins.
+Lepidotrigla kishinouyi has 8 or 9 spines in its first dorsal fin and both the second dorsal fin and the anal fin have from 14 to 16 soft rays while there are 14 soft rays on the pectoral fins.
 The projection from the snout is created from a single large outer spine and several shorter inner spines.
-There is a large blackish-blue blotchmarked with scattered small whitish spotson the lower half of the inner pectoral fin.
+There is a large blackish-blue blotchmarked with scattered small whitish spots on the lower half of the inner pectoral fin.
 The maximum published total length of this species is 20 cm.